AmazingMonster/conceptrodon/docs/contents/metafunctions/pagelivore/bind_back.doc.md

 ## Implementation

-While this is possibly one of the most useful metafunctions, its implementation is straightforward.
 The key is to halt the invocation of `Operation` until the argument list is fully provided.

 Here's the entire implementation: